MolecularCartography/Optimus/README.md

 2. Do a right click on the `Read LC-MS runs` node and select `Configure...`.
 A dialog for input file selection should show up.
 3. Press `Clear`, then press `Add` and select files with your samples and press `OK`.
 4. Create the [stub file](#important-stub-input-file).
-5. Select the stub file as input for nodes `Read group mapping`, `Read list of internal standards` and `Read mz-RT list`.
+5. Select the stub file as input for nodes `Read group mapping`, `Read list of internal standards` and `Read annotation source`.
-6. Right-click on the `Save template of experimental design` node and select `Configure...`.
-A dialog for output file selection should show up.
+6. Right-click on `Where to save template of experimental design` and select `Configure...`.
+A dialog for output directory selection should show up.
 7. Click `Browse...` and specify where a template file with your experimental design will be stored.
 It's recommended to keep it in the same directory where you LC-MS data is located.
+Click `OK`.
-8. Right-click on the `Save template of experimental design` node and select `Execute`.
+8. Right-click on the `Generate template of experimental design` node and select `Execute`.
 The upper part of the workflow should start execution, and the file with experimental design will be created.
 The file can be then edited manually according to your experimental design as described [above](#experimental-design-file).
 9. Right-click on the `Read experimental design` node and select `Configure...`.
 A file selection dialog should appear.
 10. Click `Browse...` and select the experimental design file.
 11. Make sure that `read column headers` is checked, `read row IDs` is not checked, and `column delimiter` is set to `,` (comma).
 Click `OK`.